✓ Updated February 2026

 Explore the Art Deco Charm of Parnell Village

-Wander through the charming streets of Parnell, Auckland's oldest suburb, and discover its hidden courtyards, independent boutiques, and art galleries housed in beautifully preserved Victorian and Edwardian buildings.
-Look out for the unique artisan crafts and enjoy a coffee at a local cafe.
+Wander through the quaint streets of Parnell Village, Auckland's oldest suburb, browsing independent boutiques, art galleries, and charming cafes housed in beautifully preserved Victorian and Edwardian buildings.
+Look out for the historic St Stephen's Chapel for a glimpse into the past.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.